Euphoria (American TV series): Filming

-Visual style
+Cinematography

-The visual style of Euphoria is heavily inspired by the work of Petra Collins.
-The show employs hyper-stylized cinematography, set design, costume design, and editing, which presents an "emotional realism" that captures the inner perspectives of the series's adolescent characters.
+The show employs hyper-stylized cinematography, which presents an "emotional realism" that captures the inner perspectives of the series's adolescent characters.
+During pre-production, Levinson reportedly told photographer Petra Collins that he had "written a show inspired by her work and asked her to come and direct".
+After working with Levinson on the series for five months, Collins was informed by HBO that she was "too young" to direct.
+Reactions to the series following its release included comparisons to Collins' work and its influence on the show's visual style.
 The first season was shot digitally using the Arri Alexa 65 camera.
-The two special episodes and second season were shot on Kodak 35mm film stock, primarily Ektachrome, which cinematographer Marcell Rév attributed to a desire to invoke "some sort of memory of high school".
+The two special episodes and second season were shot on 35 mm movie film, primarily cross processed Kodak's Ektachrome stock, which distorted how set lighting looked on camera and cinematographer Marcell Rév attributed to a desire to invoke "some sort of memory of high school".
+The third season also used Kodak and added 65 mm film, including a new stock called Verita created specifically for the show.

-Use of color and lighting

-The series often utilizes saturated colors, notably of purple and blue, to communicate the emotional state of its characters.
+The series often uses saturated colors to illustrate its characters' emotional states.
 Shades of green and yellow regularly symbolize distress, while purple and blue convey an elated, feverish atmosphere.
-In shooting both day and night exteriors, cinematographer Marcell Rév relied on an exaggerated orange-blue color scheme, translated in the use of backlights and tungsten lights, to create visuals that feel "almost dreamlike".
-LED lights and SkyPanels were used in several interior shoots to display bright and vivid colors of purple and blue.
-The second season of Euphoria was shot on film, specifically in Kodak's Ektachrome and Vision3 500T, which distorted how set lighting looked on camera.
+In shooting both day and night exteriors, Rév relied on an exaggerated orange-blue scheme, translated in the use of backlights and tungsten lights, to create visuals that feel "almost dreamlike".
+LED lamps and SkyPanels were used in several interior shoots to make tones more vivid.
+"For camera movements, we really wanted it to have a certain energy that ties the different storylines together.
+So, I would say the camera movement is the glue in the show, that glues it together", said Rév of the energized design element that stands out.
+Extensive whip pans and tracking shots were employed to portray intimacy, growth, and interrelationship.